How to Buy Ethereum?

 Smart contracts eliminate the need for a third-party in many different transaction scenarios!
 In the examples I have just mentioned, you would normally rely on a third party.

 In the employer example, you would rely on a bank to move the salary/money into your account on the day you are due to be paid (your “payday”).
 By using the smart contract instead, you do not need a bank to process your transaction — the smart contract tells the blockchain to process (send, verify, etc.) the transaction on your payday.

 In the car example, you would normally rely on a car dealership and broker.
 With smart contracts, there is no car dealership or broker to which to pay a fee!

 Additional note: If you worked abroad, the bank would charge your employer a lot of fees to pay you.
 The payment would take 3+ days to process too.
 With smart contracts, it’s almost instant and your employer has no bank/third party to which to pay a fee.
 This is another great advantage and reason to use smart contracts!

 So, you know what smart contracts are now.
 You know that Ethereum is the platform/blockchain that operates them.
-But what is it that powers it?
+But what is it that powers it all?
 These “nodes” must be using electricity, right?
-What pays for that?
+Who pays for that?

 Well, this is where I introduce you to Ether (ETH).
 It is Ethereum’s currency.
 It is the gas that powers everything.
 In fact, it is actually called gas when we use it for Ethereum transactions.

 The nodes that run Ethereum are paid in Ether for their work.
-This pays for their electricity costs and also pays them a profit.
+This pays for their electricity costs, and also makes them a profit.
 This process is referred to as mining.

-Due to the demand for Ether, it means it is highly liquid.
+Due to the demand for Ether, it's highly liquid.
 This means it can be easily converted to cash (fiat currencies i.e. USD, EUR, JPY etc.).
-Also due to its demand, the price of Ether has increased a lot, so millions of people are investing in it.
+Also, due to its demand, the price of Ether has increased a lot, so millions of people are investing in it.